pixelsnob/pixelsnob-site/articles/when-one-soccer-team-owns-a-park.md

 Please take the residents into account, City of La Habra, and **please don't put residents in the position of being intimidated by parents and owners of organized sports teams**.

-Thanks to everyone at the City who has listened to my story.